WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 Not all listed languages support grammar checks.
 [Here](https://docs.webspellchecker.net/display/WebSpellCheckerCloud/Supported+languages) is the updated list of supported languages and the ones marked for grammar-check.

+= Does WProofreader plugin work in Elementor? =

+At the moment WProofreader plugin doesn't work in Elementor Website Builder.
+However, we may re-prioritize our backlog based on the demand.
+Contact us.

 = Is Technical support available for WProofreader plugin? = Support service is provided by WebSpellChecker LLC for Pro version users.
 For more details, please contact [support@webspellchecker.net](support@webspellchecker.net).